umer4ik/react-animations-provider/README.md

 # react-animations-provider
-HOC for animations in React
+HOC for JS-driver animations in React